VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Methodology

 \subsection{Overall Framework}

+We propose VerteNet, a hybrid CNN-Transformer architecture for vertebral landmark localization in lateral spine DXA scans.
+The proposed model comprises four key components : (a) an encoder that extracts multi-scale spatial representations using a pre-trained convolutional backbone, (b) a decoder equipped with a novel Multi-Context Feature Fusion Block (MCFB) that integrates dual-resolution attention mechanisms, (c) output regression heads that generate vertebral heatmaps, center offsets, and corner offsets for precise landmark prediction, and (d) an auxiliary aorta cropping detection module that leverages the localized landmarks to automatically identify incomplete abdominal regions in DXA scans.
+The detailed architecture is shown in Fig.~\ref{fig3}(a).

-The proposed framework, VerteNet, shown in Fig.~\ref{fig3}(a), includes an encoder and a decoder, connected by skip connections, and three output blocks: heatmap, center offset, and corner offset.
-It also features an IVG generation module that uses information from these blocks to generate IVGs on the image.
-The encoder consists of a pre-trained CNN backbone like EfficientNetV2S, which performs convolutional operations followed by activation functions to learn complex patterns.
-Downsampling is done using pooling layers to reduce spatial dimensions and increase the depth (number of channels) of the feature map, resulting in a compact representation of the input image while preserving essential features.
-Feature maps from various stages of the network are passed to the decoder through skip connections.
-The decoder then upsamples the feature maps, combining data from the skip connections.
+Unlike conventional convolutional frameworks that rely solely on local receptive fields, the proposed VerteNet combines CNN for low-level feature extraction with Transformer-based attention blocks for capturing long-range dependencies.
+The encoder employs a pretrained convolutional backbone (i.e. EfficientNetV2S~\cite{tan2021efficientnetv2}) that progressively extracts multi-scale features through convolutional and non-linear activation operations.
+Down-sampling layers reduce the spatial resolution while increasing the feature-map depth, resulting in a compact representation of the input image while preserving essential features.
+Feature maps from multiple encoder stages are fed to decoder via skip-connections to preserve high-frequency spatial information.
+The decoder then performs progressive up-sampling and feature fusion to reconstruct dense localization maps while integrating the encoder’s contextual cues.

-The novelty in VerteNet lies in its feature fusion method in the decoder block, called the Multi Context Feature Fusion Block (MCFB).
+The novelty in VerteNet resides in its feature-fusion strategy (i.e. MCFB) implemented within the decoder.
 Unlike the conventional simple fusion approach shown in Fig.~\ref{fig3}(e), where feature maps are simply concatenated along the channel dimension and adjusted through convolution, MCFB addresses the limitations of simple fusion.
 Simple fusion lacks critical information about global interactions among feature map elements in both spatial and channel domains, doesn’t consider the importance of elements in one feature map relative to the other, and overlooks the different frequency information inherent in an image.

 MCFB overcomes these limitations by using DRSA and DRCA at different feature map resolutions, along with the concept of CSA~\cite{restormer, csa2}, as shown in Fig.~\ref{fig3}(d).
 These modules, which will be explained in the following sections, have proven effective and significantly improved VLL results in DXA LSIs.